 Last, the name can’t imply that the entity is affiliated with a governmental entity unless it is affiliated with one.

 If you plan to use a different name from the legal name that you register (perhaps you want to run multiple businesses under the LLC), you can use an assumed name (sometimes referred to as a fictitious business name, trade name, DBA, or Doing Business As name).
-To register the name, file an Assumed Name Certificate with the county clerk in the county where the LLC is located.
+To register the name, file a Texas Assumed Name Certificate with the county clerk in the county where the LLC is located.

 Step 2: Appoint a Texas Registered Agent